mbtestorg2022/ocw-www/content/course-lists/energy-minor-core-courses-5.md

   of foundational subjects in\_energy science, technology, and social science, complemented\
   \ by a program of\_[electives](https://ocw.mit.edu/courses/energy-courses/#EnergyMinorElectiveCourses)\_\
   which allow students to tailor their Energy Minor to\_their particular interests."
+draft: false
-title: Energy Minor Core Courses (5)
+title: Energy Minor Core Courses
 uid: 6d1bd1a8-7f02-455d-ba52-da7fa99981de
 ---